hk-speedrunning/HK-Rules/nmg-rules.md

 - Unclinged wallcling storage (where the knight collides with a curved surface during WCS, losing the wallcling animation while keeping the ability to continuously dash midair).

-- Airwalk obtained from turning around on corners and seams, if performed on purpose or if any benefit is gained from using it.
+- Airwalk obtained via means other than dashing over a seam, including turning around on corners and seams or out of an airstall, if performed on purpose or if any benefit is gained from using it.
   - Illegal benefit includes using airwalk to maintain walking speed when faster than ordinary movement (e.g. Sprintmaster equipped).

 - Chaining jumps from airwalk, if performed on purpose or if any benefit is gained from using it.